Health warning issued as UK set for second heatwave in weeks

 He said: “We’re at the start of a stretch of warm weather for much of England and Wales, that could last for much of next week.

-“In the short term, many can expect temperatures in the mid to high 20s Celsius over the weekend and then in the low 30s Celsius during the start of next week.
+“In the short term, many can expect temperatures in the mid to high 20C over the weekend and then in the low 30C during the start of next week.
 Much of next week will remain warm for the time of year, as well as dry and sunny.”

 The Met Office defines a heatwave as when a location records a period for at least three consecutive days with daily maximum temperatures meeting or exceeding the heatwave temperature thresholds which differ by county.
 London’s threshold is 28C, Northumberland’s is 25C.